Sport in Luxembourg: Hockey

+At present, Luxembourg Hockey Club stands as the sole field hockey club in Luxembourg.
+Founded in 1976.

+The club's youth section participates in Belgian regional competitions and engages in local initiatives with neighboring hockey clubs, fostering the growth and development of young players.

 Olympic Games

 Luxembourg made its first appearance at the Summer Olympic Games in 1900, and the Grand Duchy has been represented as a total twenty-one Games, including every one since 1936.
 However, despite the country's long tradition of competing at the Summer Olympics, Luxembourg has won only two medals in all events: